AI Development

 Monitor the NPU

-In another SSH session, run dxtop to confirm the NPU is active and memory is allocated.
+In another SSH session, run dxrt-cli -s for a one-shot status check, or dxtop for a live, htop-like view.
 Utilization should spike while your container is running.

 terminal bash